BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Negombo if I want sunshine and minimal rain, but also want to avoid the biggest crowds?
+When is the absolute best time to visit Negombo if I want to enjoy the beaches and avoid the worst of the monsoon?

-What's the general vibe regarding dress code in Negombo, especially when visiting temples or more local areas?
+What's the general vibe regarding dress code and local customs in Negombo, especially when visiting religious sites?

 What is the cheapest month to visit Negombo, Sri Lanka?